I. Substrate

 Clear window: While clear window usually refers to the transparent area on polymer banknotes that is not covered with any coatings, in terms of micronational banknotes, it is more likely to be a perforated area on banknote that is covered by a transparent layer of polymer or other similar materials.
 This feature is present on banknotes of Kosgna, North Barchant, etc.

-Engraving: If we pull out a bill from the purse and touch its main design and the text on it, we often feel that the ink on these areas is so thick that it produces relief similarly as with embossing.
-Although extremely common with regular banknotes, this printing technique known as intaglio has never been adopted by any micronations for their banknotes due to the exceptionally high cost and professionalism it would require.
-As a reasonable alternative, it is sometimes possible for micronations to at least have an engraved design, usually a portrait, on their banknotes, which would however still be printed in the normal fashion.
-Banknotes designed by the Atlantic Bank Note Company and GabrisBanknote are famous for their professionally engraved portraits, for example those of Greifenberg and Seborga.
+Engraving: If we pull out a bill from our purse and try to touch the main design or any of the main text, we often feel that the ink on these areas is so thick that it produces relief similarly as embossing.
+Although extremely common with regular banknotes, this printing technique known as intaglio has never been adopted by any micronations for their banknotes due to the exceptional professionalism it would require.
+As a reasonable alternative, it is sometimes possible for micronations to at least have an engraved design, usually a portrait, on their banknotes, which however is still printed in the regular fashion.
+Banknotes designed by the Atlantic Bank Note Company and GabrisBanknote are famous for the professionally engraved portraits, for example those of Greifenberg and Seborga.

 Lamination: Lamination refers to the method through which the paper substrate is covered by two welded sheets of transparent plastic films.
 Micronations that have adopted the method of lamination for their banknotes include Anthophilia, Wadonstol, etc.